 Cats giving birth before 60 days may have a higher risk of stillborn kittens.
 Younger and older cats tend to have smaller litters, while adult cats typically have four to five kittens.
 Cats can get pregnant and give birth as early as six months old.

-This article will walk you through the pregnancy duration, its stages, and provide helpful tips for taking care of your cat throughout the process.
+This article will walk you through the pregnancy duration, and its stages, and provide helpful tips for taking care of your cat throughout the process.
 Understanding these key points will make sure you’re fully prepared to support your cat and her kittens from conception to birth.

 Cat pregnancy, also known as gestation, is a fascinating and delicate process.
 Understanding each stage of your cat’s pregnancy will help you provide her with the best care possible.
 Knowing more about your cat’s breed can help you understand pregnancy symptoms.
 Just as dog breeds vary in adaptability, different cat breeds have specific pregnancy care requirements.